 The Isle of Man has a no tolerance policy to drugs (including weed).
 If you are caught with so much as a single joint you risk doing some jail time.

-Obey instructions from the Marshalls.
+Obey instructions from the Marshalls at all times.
 This year we have a visitor serving 20 days for refusing to move when told to do so.
 He was also put on the boat with an exclusion order preventing him from returning for 5 years so he won’t be watching the Isle of Man TT22 in person either.